-Born in 1944 in Singapore, Idris started painting at the age of 10.
-As he could not afford formal art training, he had a brief tutelage under S. Mahdar, Mas Ali Sabran and S. Mohdir, and learnt from books, observation and practice.
-He also took advice from other senior artists at the Angkatan Pelukis Aneka Daya (APAD) or Association of Artists of Various Resources, in which he is a member since its formation in 1962.
-A year later, at the age of 18, he participated in his first group exhibition at the Victoria Memorial Hall.
+Born in 1944 in Singapore and raised in Kampong Wak Tanjong, Idris bin Mohamed Ali started painting at the age of 10.
+As he could not afford formal art training, he had a brief tutelage under early Malay artists S. Mahdar, Mas Ali Sabran and S. Mohdir.
+He mainly learnt from books, observation and practice, and took advice from the more established artists at the Angkatan Pelukis Aneka Daya (APAD), in which he has been a member since its formation in 1962.
+At 18, he was one of the youngest participants in his first group exhibition, organised by APAD in collaboration with Lembaga Tetap Kongres, at the Victoria Memorial Hall in 1963.

-With a talent for drawing, Idris embarked on a career as a visualiser and illustrator in the advertising industry for 20 years, including being part of a few successful campaigns while working for ACE Advertising and Ted Bates Singapore.
-He was also an art teacher for young children at APAD’s TUNAS classes from 1964 to the 80s, taught art at secondary schools and mentored art teachers.
+With a natural talent for drawing, Idris embarked on a career as a visualiser and illustrator in the advertising industry for 20 years, including being part of a few successful campaigns while working for ACE Advertising and Ted Bates Singapore.
+He was an art teacher for young children at APAD’s Tunas classes from 1964 to the 80s, and has taught students at secondary schools, led artist workshops at Maya Gallery, and mentored art teachers.

 Idris is also an accomplished illustrator, having illustrated various notable publications such as Birds Seen at the Istana, the award-winning The Mango Tree and Leluhur: Singapore’s Kampong Glam, winner of the 2021 NUS Singapore History Prize.